-For the purpose of this alternative demonstration of compliance, the designer shall route all site impervious to a hypothetical dry detention basin.
+For the purpose of this alternative demonstration of compliance, the designer shall route all post-development stormwater runoff from the site to a hypothetical dry detention basin.
 Proposed water quality treatment practices throughout the site shall not be included in the hypothetical model.
 The dry detention basin shall be sized to provide 12 hours of extended detention on a center of mass basis using the following design constraints:

-- All outflow shall be routed through a single vertical bottom orifice, sized to provide 12 hours of center of mass detention time. - Peak storage depth within the hypothetical pond for the 1-year 24-hour storm event shall submerge the outlet orifice, but shall not exceed a depth of 8'.

-Pond side slopes shall be 3:1 or flatter.
+- All outflow shall be routed through a single vertical bottom orifice, sized to provide 12 hours of center of mass detention time. - Peak storage depth within the hypothetical pond for the 1-year 24-hour storm event shall submerge the outlet orifice, but shall not exceed a depth of 8'. - Pond side slopes shall be 3:1 or flatter.